Kyle Larson sneaks into NASCAR All-Star Race, wins with savvy survival instincts

 But for all the edgy moves and “rubbin’s racin’ ” that took place on a hot summer night, the ultimate winner turned out to be the one driver who avoided that conflict: Kyle Larson.

-Larson, who becomes the first driver to win the All-Star Race after advancing from the All-Star Open, in particular made one move that put him ahead for good.
+Larson, in particular, made one move that put him ahead for good.
 While some cars went four-wide on the straightaways, Larson patiently waited for openings to appear.
 And once they did, he struck.

 With 13 laps left, Larson found an opening between Kyle Busch and Martin Truex Jr. that allowed him to slide into first.
 From that point, it was a matter of avoiding the contact that doomed so many other drivers.
 Kevin Harvick pushed Larson, as did Kyle Busch, but that one savvy maneuver gave Larson the clearance he needed.

-And for someone who hasn’t won a points-paying Cup Series race since 2017, that briefcase full of $1 million might be the thing that gives Larson some much-needed momentum.
+And for someone who hasn’t won a points-paying Cup Series race since he won four in 2017, that briefcase full of $1 million might be the thing that gives Larson some much-needed momentum.

 If not, he’ll take the money anyway.